marclandy/enterprise-infra/architecture practice/deliverables/enterprise alz/Enterprise Alz Network Design SAD.md

 - Enable the creation of reusable Terraform modules and patterns for continuous delivery.
 - Provide a common understanding for internal stakeholders, cloud CoEs, and delivery partners.

-> *Target use case: Australian Federal Government agencies (e.g., NDIA), or mid-tier Utility, Retail, or Transport/Logistics orgs using MSPs/PS partners with minimal internal cloud capability.*
+> *Target use case: Australian Federal Government agencies, or mid-tier Utility, Retail, or Transport/Logistics orgs using MSPs/PS partners with minimal internal cloud capability.*

 ---